Nested resources

 looking at using PostgreSQL when we cover a different data during the Deployment chapter, Chapter 13.

-structure of the database to a file called db/schema.rb
+structure of the database to a file called db/schema.rb.
+This structure

 allows you to restore your database using the rails db:schema:load